Kreider helps Rangers beat Devils 5-2 to force Game 7

 Kreider got his 16th goal when facing elimination, tying Mark Messier for the most in NHL history. … Kreider is one power-play goal away from tying the NHL record for a series set by Chris Kontos in 1999.

-Looking to jump-start the Rangers offense that scored just two goals over the previous three games after totaling 10 in the first two, coach Gerard Gallant shuffled the top three lines.
-Tarasenko moved up to the top line with Kreider and Zibanejad.
-Filip Chytil and Kaapo Kakko moved up to the second line with Artemi Panarin.
-Vincent Trochek and Patrick Kane were dropped to the third line with Alexis Lafreniere.
-Jimmy Vesey, Barclay Goodrow and Tyler Motte remained unchanged on the fourth line.
+The Rangers’ other shuffled lines had Filip Chytil and Kaapo Kakko moved up to the second line with Artemi Panarin.
+Vincent Trocheck and Patrick Kane were dropped to the third line with Alexis Lafreniere.
+Goodrow, Jimmy Vesey, and Tyler Motte remained unchanged on the fourth line.

 AP NHL Playoffs: https://apnews.com/hub/stanley-cup and https://twitter.com/AP_Sports